ghostsnglitter/Game-Dev-Library/1_ConceptPhase.md

 Now that you have a game concept, there is one last evaluation to go through before moving into Pre-Production.
 Especially for solo game development, it can be an extremely important step, as it might be the last chance to find some critical shortcomings of your concept before wasting a ton of time on it.

-In order to evaluate the concept, answer all of the following questions: [^1]
+In order to evaluate the concept, answer all of the following questions (note that some of these questions include considerations for GHOSTS & GLITTER video content): [^1]

 [^1]: These questions are derived from Warren Spector's GDC talk ["Classic Game Postmortem: Deus Ex"](https://youtu.be/tffX3VljTtI).